slickgotchi/BasicNetcodeWebGame/README.md

 ```npm install -g serve```
 3. Navigate to the folder BasicNetcodeWebGame/Builds/Client in your terminal and run the following command
 ```serve -s -l 3000 --ssl-cert server.cert --ssl-key server.key```
-4. You can now open a browser and navigate to https://localhost:3000
+4. You can now open a browser and navigate to https://localhost:3000 (ignore the security warnings as its just a local build)
 5. Hit "Client" in the web build of the browser
 6. A blue circle player should be appearing but instead we get the previously mentioned errors in the console log of the browser inspector
 7. If running additional client builds do not delete the server.crt, server.key abd server,csr files